galagen8/P5-Clock-GPS/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/2038f5e0-b25c-4d08-9906-383e3f05e12e" width="500">
 </p>

+For programming I used **DMD_STM32 library**.
+It just works and library owner always provides feedback. </br>
+You can download it there: https://github.com/board707/DMD_STM32 . </br>

+Two fonts were created: big is to show the time, smaller - to show the date.
+Both of them are in "Fonts" folder. </br>

+Also one thing: better to find Px LED module which is supported by library.
+Please check up what shift-register ICs are used in your LED module before you order. </br>

 The clock uses external antenna.
 So you have to keep in mind about correct antenna placement - it doesn't get any data from satellite if there is any obstacle between antenna and satellite: